 When and how should contractors escalate jobs that come in after hours?

-Your strategy should be personalized and customized to your business model.
+Your strategy should be personalized to your business model.
 Depending on your service location, size, resources, and time of year, your tactics may differ from your competitors down the road.

 We understand the range of issues you receive after hours and the factors that go into deciding how to escalate.
 For example, you know that someone not having heat in their home during a chilly night in October is lower on the emergency scale than if someone doesn't have heat in their house and it's -20°F.

 If you have a membership program and a loyal customer who often uses your preventative maintenance calls in an emergency, you may be more inclined to escalate their problem than if it was someone you've never done business with before.
 If you have a plumber and HVAC technician on-call after hours, but not an electrician, you may have to escalate all electric-involved problems to the following day.